 Colon Care: The fifties are the decade when both men and women should be monitoring their colon health.
 Your doctor can tell you which tests to undergo, and you should be willing to have a colonoscopy upon the recommendation of your physician.

 It used to be that your sixties were a time to retire and relax with the grandchildren.
 But now, as people are having children later and working longer, the sixties are a time of thriving and preparation.
-Keep getting those colorectal exams, keep monitoring your stress and cholesterol levels, and start taking those morning and evening walks, if you haven't already.
+Talk with you rphysician about getting those colorectal exams and, keep monitoring your stress and cholesterol levels.
+Start taking those morning and evening walks, if you haven't already.
 To this list, you should add:

 Vaccinations: Because the body no longer fights pathogens as well as it once did, vaccinations against pneumonia are often advised.
 Check with your physician to see if this is right for you.